braze-inc/braze-docs/_docs/_hidden/private_betas/iam_drag_and_drop/create_dnd_iam.md

 hidden: true
 ---

-# Creating an in-app message with Drag and Drop
+# Creating an in-app message with Drag & Drop

 With the Drag & Drop Editor, you can create completely custom and personalized in-app messages in either campaigns or Canvas using the drag & drop editing experience.